Albert Bassermann

 Albert Bassermann (7 September 1867 – 15 May 1952) was a German stage and screen actor.
 He was considered to be one of the greatest German-speaking actors of his generation and received the famous Iffland-Ring.
 He was married to Elsa Schiff with whom he frequently performed.

 Life and career

 Bassermann began his acting career in 1887 in Mannheim, his birthplace, after he began to study chemistry at the Technical University of Karlsruhe in 1884/85.
+He was an actor at the Meiningen Court Theatre for 4 years.
 He then moved to Berlin.
 From 1899, he worked for Otto Brahm.
-He began work at the Deutsches Theater Berlin from 1904, the same year that his future wife, actress Elsa Bassermann (née Schiff), moved to Berlin to work at that same theater.
+He began work at the Deutsches Theater Berlin from 1904, the same year that his future wife, actress Elsa Schiff, moved to Berlin to work at that same theater.
 In 1909, the year after they married, he started working at the Lessing Theatre, though he also continued at the Deutsches Theater, working there with Max Reinhardt from 1909 to 1915.
 Roles included Othello in 1910, Faust Part II with Friedrich Kayssler in 1911, Shylock in The Merchant of Venice and August Strindberg's The Storm with Gertrud Eysoldt in 1913.